 Good physical condition = items that do not have any of the following attributes:

-- no sign of dampness
+- signs of dampness

-- no signs of insect infestation
+- signs of insect infestation

 - accumulation of excessive surface dirt or dust